ViRoLam/SimFlu/README.md

 # SimFlu
-Python based app for fluid simulation.
+Python based app for fluid simulation (in french).

 ## Description